 Publishing in October 2020 The First Woman is a powerful feminist rendition of Ugandan origin tales, The First Woman tells the story of Kirabo.
 Smart, headstrong and flawed, Kirabo is raised by doting grandparents in idyllic Nattetta in rural Uganda.
 But as she enters her teens, she starts to feel overshadowed by the absence of the mother she has never known.
 At once epic and deeply personal, it tells the story of one young girl’s search for her mother, her discovery of what it means to be a woman throughout history and the implications for her future.

-Join Jennifer Nansubuga Makumbi as she talks to Abi Daré ONLINE – Date: Saturday 21 November 2020 Time: 3.00pm GMT
+Jennifer Nansubuga Makumbi talked to Abi Daré ONLINE – Date: Saturday 21 November 2020 Time: 3.00pm GMT